-1) Gain adjustment: Perform these tests before connecting the circuit to the microcontroller.
+- 1. Gain adjustment: Perform these tests before connecting the circuit to the microcontroller.
 Connect the transducer with its amplifier and observe the analog output on an oscilloscope.
 Verify the analog signal does not saturate the analog amplifiers.
-Adjust the gain so that the voltage is about 0.3 to 2.7 volts for normal speaking or distances 10 to 80 cm.
+Adjust the gain so that the voltage is about 0.3 to 2.7 volts for normal speaking or distances 10 to 80 cm. - 2 (option 1).

-2a) (option 1).
 Dynamic system test: Perform these tests before connecting the circuit to the microcontroller.
+Connect a speaker to a signal generator and adjust the amplitude of the sound so that it approximates the loudness of normal speech.
+Connect the microphone, and connect oscilloscope probes at the input and output of your analog circuit.
 Remove the transducer and connect the signal generator to the input of the analog circuit.
 Make sure the voltage level of the signal generator is within range, so that the inputs and outputs of your analog circuit are not saturated.
 Record the sine-wave amplitudes of the input and output voltages.
-Collect measurements for about five different frequencies.
+Collect measurements for about five ten different frequencies.
 Make sure you choose frequencies above the LPF cutoff and below the HPF cutoff.
 Calculate the amplifier gain at each frequency.
-Plot the gain versus frequency response of your audio circuit.
+Plot the gain versus frequency response of your audio circuit. - 2 (option 2).

-2b) (option 2).
 Dynamic system test: Perform these tests before connecting the circuit to the microcontroller.
+Position a moving object that oscillates an object of variable distance to the sensor (like a spinning bar attached to a motor) and adjust the amplitude of the object motion so that it moves at a distance observable by the sensor.
+It is important to have the distance traveled by the object known and constant, but allow the rate to vary.
+Power up the system, and connect oscilloscope probes at the input and output of your analog circuit.
 Remove the transducer and connect the signal generator to the input of the analog circuit.
 Make sure the voltage level of the signal generator is within range, so that the inputs and outputs of your analog circuit are not saturated.
 Record the input and output voltages.
-Collect measurements for about five different frequencies.
+Collect measurements for about five ten different frequencies.
 Make sure you choose slow frequencies that the sensor can observe and fast signals the sensor cannot observe.
 Calculate the system gain at each frequency.
-Plot the gain versus frequency response of your system.

-3) Digital scope and spectrum analyzer tests.
+Plot the gain versus frequency response of your system. - 3.
+Digital scope and spectrum analyzer tests.
 Evaluate your oscilloscope operation without the FIR filter.
 Again connect the ADC input to a sinewave generator at three frequencies.
 Verify the generator is 0 to 3V before attaching.
-Using a sinewave shape set the frequency at about 0.1 f_s , 0.25 f_s , and f_s .
+Using a sinewave shape set the frequency at about 0.1 f_s, 0.25 f_s, and f_s.
 Place a real oscilloscope on the analog input and adjust the scale on your scope so that one or two cycles are observable on your LCD scope.
 Take a photograph or hand-draw your LCD display.
 Using your interpreter, print out the input voltage versus time measured by your system.
-Plot three graphs of voltage versus time data for the three frequencies a) Analog signal at the ADC input measured with a scope b) Collected voltage versus time data from your system, plotted with a program like MatLab or Excel c) Photographs or drawings of your system in scope mode a) Amplitude versus frequency signal at the ADC input measured with a spectrum analyzer b) FFT output data from your system (get the units correct), plotted with a program like MatLab or Excel c) Photographs or drawings of your system in spectrum analyzer mode
+Plot three graphs of voltage versus time data for the three frequencies

+Analog signal at the ADC input measured with a scope

+Collected voltage versus time data from your system, plotted with a program like MatLab or Excel Photographs or drawings of your system in scope mode